bluesky-social/atproto/packages/api/OAUTH.md

 Based on your hosting server endpoint, you will first need to choose a `client_id`.
 That `client_id` will be used to identify your client to Authorization Servers.
-A `client_id` must be a URL that points to a JSON file that contains your client metadata.
+A `client_id` must be a URL pointing to a JSON file which contains your client metadata.
 The client metadata **must** contain a `client_id` that is the URL used to access the metadata.

 Here is an example client metadata.